About the Project

 Based out of St. Louis, MO, USA, the Met Instruments Project offers flexible meteorological observation solutions that are user catered utilizing high-quality instrumentation at a competitive price-point.
 No one system or network are the same such that the end user has complete customizability and control in what they measure and how they measure it.
 This approach precludes the “one size fits all” mentality that many other weather station manufacturers subscribe to.

 The Met Instruments Project can design, construct, and integrate both new and used observation systems.
-A standard system includes an anemometer (wind), thermometer (temperature), hygro-thermometer (relative humidity and dew point), barometer (atmospheric pressure), rain gauge (precipitation), pyranometer (sun light intensity), and data logger (recorder).
+A standard system includes an anemometer (wind), thermometer (temperature), hygro-thermometer (relative humidity and dew point), barometer (atmospheric pressure), rain gauge (precipitation), pyranometer (sunlight intensity), and data logger (recorder).
 Components used in each system come from a wide range of industry standard manufacturers including but not limited to R. M. Young, Campbell Scientific, Vaisala, and Setra Systems.

 Prior to site installation, applicable instrument calibration is traceable to the National Institute of Standards and Technology.
 Each location complies with WMO and AASC recommended siting practices as close as practical.